UK Firework Laws & Regulations

 Note: These curfews also apply to professionally fired shows.

 You must let your fireworks off in your own garden or on land you have permission to fire from.
-It is illegal to let fireworks off in the street.
+It is illegal to let fireworks off in a public place, such as in the street or a park.

-It is not a legal requirement to notify neighbours about your display but we recommend that you do.
-See our Responsible Fireworks Use article for more help.
+It is not a legal requirement to notify neighbours about your display but I recommend that you do.
+See my Responsible Fireworks Use article for more help.

 Note that the spectator safety distances stated on consumer fireworks are exactly that; required distances from the fireworks to the audience, not to structures such as buildings, sheds and so on.

 If your display involves the public as spectators you may want to look into insurance to cover yourself in case of an accident.
 The underwriters may request that any firers are trained.
-There is currently no formal or recognised fireworks training in the UK for consumers however many larger retailers run in-house training for their customers.
+There is currently no formal or recognised fireworks training in the UK for members of the public however many larger retailers run in-house training for their customers.

 Different rules apply depending on whether the fireworks are classified as 1.3G or 1.4G (your retailer will confirm the classification and it is also printed on the side of outer cartons where the firework is sold in its own box).